 There are constant rumors that America is due to be attacked.
 Often stirred up by our nation’s various enemies to try to instill fear and disrupt daily life.
 Other times these rumors are sparked up by tabloid news to get clicks or sell papers.
 Fear is a great motivator for consumerism.

 We are lucky that our country has a very powerful intelligence division.
 So the chance of any attacks happening without our government being aware is unlikely.

-In recent years tensions have been flaring up between America and China and Russia.
+In recent years tensions have been flaring up between America and China and Russia, even the EU is putting new restrictions on online advertisers.
 The big three have been at each other’s throats for a while.
 Chances are that, if a cyber-attack was to take place, it would be from one of those countries.